-- A concept that started in the late 90s. - Used (to some extent) by many Agile teams. - The idea is to write the tests, before you write the code. - The tests are the requirements that drive the development. - A software development approach in which test cases are developed to specify and validate what the code will do.
-In simple terms, test cases for each functionality are created and tested first and if the test fails then the new code is written in order to pass the test and make code simple and bug-free. - TDD ensures that your system actually meets requirements defined for it.
-It helps to build your confidence about your system. - In TDD more focus is on production code that verifies whether testing will work properly.
-In traditional testing, more focus is on test case design.
-Whether the test will show the proper/improper execution of the application in order to fulfill requirements. - In TDD, you achieve 100% coverage test.
-Every single line of code is tested, unlike traditional testing. - Traditionally, TDD means: - Write a failing test. - Write the (least amount of) code to pass the test. - Repeat. - Every now and then refactor / cleanup code. - However, in practice, each team decides when and where it makes sense for tests to drive development. - Most (good) teams borrow some of the concepts of TDD, such as the fact that tests are used as specification/documentation and the fact that we should automate tests in fragile/crucial areas of your system. - TDD makes sense for agile teams:
+- A concept that started in the late 90s.

+- Used by many Agile teams.

+- The idea is to write the tests, before you write the code.

+- The tests are the requirements that drive the development.

+- A software development approach in which test cases are developed to specify and validate what the code will do.
+In simple terms, test cases for each functionality are created and tested first and if the test fails then the new code is written in order to pass the test and make code simple and bug-free.

+- TDD ensures that your system actually meets requirements defined for it.
+It helps to build your confidence about your system.

+- Traditionally, TDD means:

+- Write a failing test.

+- Write the (least amount of) code to pass the test.

+- Repeat.

+- Every now and then refactor/cleanup code.
-- Agile is about "moving fast". - If your code is easy to test, it is usually also easy to build/deploy automatically. - Being able to automate your tasks helps your team move fast. - TDD vs Unit Testing: - TDD: Cycles of writing a failing test, then writing code to pass it. - Unit Testing: The concept of testing atomic units individually. - Software development teams can adopt TDD with different types of testings such as: - Unit Test - Integration: Test that all the different units in the system play nicely together. - Acceptance: Specify customer's requirement. - Regression: Verify we didn't break anything that was working before.
-Automated unit tests can be used as regression tests. - Advantages of TDD: - Early bug notification: - Using TDD, over time, a suite of automated tests is built up that you and any other developer can rerun at will. - Better designed, cleaner and more extensible code: - TDD helps developers understand how the code will be used and how it interacts with other modules. - It results in better design decisions and more maintainable code. - TDD allows writing smaller code having single responsibility rather than monolithic procedures with multiple responsibilities.
-This makes the code simpler to understand. - TDD also forces you to write only production code to pass tests based on user requirements.

-- Confidence to refactor:

-- If you refactor code, the code might break.
-By having a set of automated tests, you can fix those bugs before release. - Using TDD should result in faster, more extensible code with fewer bugs that can be updated with minimal risks. - Good for teamwork: - In the absence of any team member, other team members can easily pick up and work on the code.
-It also aids knowledge sharing, thereby making the team more effective overall.

-- Good for developers:

-Though developers have to spend more time writing TDD test cases, it takes a lot less time for debugging and developing new features.
+- However, in practice, each team decides when and where it makes sense for tests to drive development. - Most teams borrow some of the concepts of TDD, such as the fact that tests are used as specification/documentation and the fact that we should automate tests in fragile/crucial areas of your system. - Software development teams can adopt TDD with different types of testings such as: - Unit Test - Integration: Test that all the different units in the system play nicely together. - Acceptance: Specify customer's requirement. - Regression: Verify we didn't break anything that was working before.
+Automated unit tests can be used as regression tests. - Advantages of TDD: - Early bug notification: - Using TDD, over time, a suite of automated tests is built up that you and any other developer can rerun at will. - Better designed, cleaner and more extensible code: - TDD helps developers understand how the code will be used and how it interacts with other modules. - TDD allows you to write smaller modules with each having a single responsibility rather than monolithic modules with multiple responsibilities.
+This makes the code simpler to understand. - TDD forces you to write the bare minimum of production code needed to pass the tests. - Confidence to refactor: - If you refactor code, it might break.
+By having a set of automated tests, - you can fix those bugs before release. - Good for teamwork: - In the absence of any team member, other team members can easily pick up and work on the code.
+It also aids knowledge sharing, thereby making the team more effective overall. - Good for developers: - Though developers have to spend more time writing TDD test cases, it will take a lot less time debugging and developing new features.
 You will write cleaner, less complicated code.